 Both sons would go on to travel the world with their father performing their circus acts.
 The trio became known as the “Risley Family.”
 Carlisle developed his trademark juggling routine around 1841, an act that would eventually be known in the circus world as the “Risley Act.”
 He would lie on his back, supporting one or more flyers who would be spun around using only his feet.
 With his six-year-old apprentice John, Richard made a journey to the West Indies in early 1843 and was in Guadaloupe when an earthquake occurred.
 According to the New York Times, the pair barely made it out alive.

-In 1845 they went abroad, performing at the Drury Lane theatre in London before the queen.
-In St. Petersburg Richard won sixteen prize rifles by his marksmanship.
+In 1845 they went abroad, performing at the Drury Lane Theatre in London before the queen, then to St. Petersburg, Russia, where Richard won sixteen prize rifles by his marksmanship.
 Returning to London, he wagered that he could beat anyone else in the city at shooting, wrestling, jumping, throwing the hammer, and playing billiards.
 He did just that the next day in everything except billiards.

-In the early 1850s, while still a young man, he decided to retire to a farm near Chester, Pa.
-The idle life was not for him though and he resumed touring.
-Richard’s last adventure was in bringing a variety troupe from Europe to New York.
+Travel can take a toll over time, so Richard decided to retire to a farm near Chester, Pennsylvania.
+It wasn’t the life he thought it would be, so he resumed touring.
+Richard’s last adventure was bringing a variety troupe from Europe to New York.
 It proved to be a financial disaster.
-He set up as a variety agent in Philadelphia, and again failed.
-He suffered a nervous breakdown and was institutionalized at the Blockley Almshouse where he died a pauper by age 60.
+He then set himself up as a variety agent in Philadelphia, and again failed.
+It was too much for him; he suffered a nervous breakdown and was institutionalized at the Blockley Almshouse where he died a pauper by age 60.

 Photo: TS 939.5.3, Harvard Theatre Collection, Houghton Library, Harvard University